shatners-bassoon/JOSS_test/paper/paper.md

     - electrochemical testing
 authors:
   - name: Alexander J. H. Bell
+    orchid: 0009-0001-0654-5656
     affiliation: "1, 2"
   - name: James A. Dawson
+    orchid: 0000-0002-3946-5337
     affiliation: "2"
   - name: Michael R. C. Hunt
+    orchid: 0000-0002-3797-3768
     affiliation: "1"
 affiliations:
   - index: 1
     name: Department of Physics, Durham University, Durham, DH1 3LE, United Kingdom
   - index: 2
-    name: Chemistry -- School of Natural and Environmental Sciences, Newcastle University, Newcastle upon Tyne, United Kingdom
+    name: Chemistry -- School of Natural and Environmental Sciences, Newcastle University, Newcastle upon Tyne, NE1 7RU, United Kingdom
 bibliography: paper.bib
 ---

 # Summary
-We present an open-source Python-based GUI control program for running and automating electrochemical experiments supporting cyclic voltammetry (CV), linear sweep voltammetry (LSV), Galvanostatic charge/discharge cycling (GCD), chronoamperometry (CA), chronopotentiometry (CP), self-discharge (SD), and rate-testing.
-Designed to work with low-cost hardware, and specifically an open-source potentiostat/galvanostat design by @dobbelaere2017usb, it provides users with access to electrochemical research capabilities previously constrained to far more expensive experimental setups.
+We present an open-source graphical user interface (GUI)-based control program for running and automating electrochemical experiments supporting cyclic voltammetry (CV), linear sweep voltammetry (LSV), Galvanostatic charge/discharge cycling (GCD), chronoamperometry (CA), chronopotentiometry (CP), self-discharge (SD), and rate-testing.
+Designed to work with low-cost hardware, and specifically an open-source potentiostat/galvanostat design by @dobbelaere2017usb, it provides users with access to electrochemical research capabilities previously constrained to far more expensive apparatus.
 The program was developed with the following core objectives:

-- Enables queuing and automation of experiments.
+- A queuing and automation of experiments.
-- Supports complex experiment workflows, *e.g.*, automated open-circuit potential (OCP) equilibration with the use of `OCP` as an input parameter.
+- Support for complex experiment workflows, *e.g.*, automated open-circuit potential (OCP) equilibration with the use of "OCP" as an input parameter.
-- Accessible to users with little experience performing electrochemical experiments *via* input parameter validation, GUI dialogue boxes, and comprehensive hover-over tooltips.
+- Accessibility to users with little experience performing electrochemical experiments *via* input parameter validation, GUI dialogue boxes, and comprehensive hover-over tooltips.
-- Minimises memory usage by clearing data buffers and enables widget resizing *via* a GUI software options menu to support a range of hardware resolution and memory configurations.
+- Minimal memory usage by clearing data buffers and enabling of widget resizing *via* GUI software options menu to support a range of hardware resolution and memory configurations.

 # Statement of need
-Low-cost, "do-it-yourself" potentiostats are increasingly widening in utility, with the `CheapStat` [@rowe2011cheapstat], `DStat` [@dryden2015dstat], and `HunStat` [@vamos2024hunstat] providing users the ability to conduct electrochemical experiments at a lower cost barrier compared with commercial hardware, yet constrained to potentiostatic experiments across limited potential ranges (\pm$1~\mathrm{V}$ for the `CheapStat` and `DStat`, and \pm$1.65~\mathrm{V}$ for the HunStat).
+Low-cost, "do-it-yourself" (DIY) potentiostats are increasingly widening in utility, with the `CheapStat` [@rowe2011cheapstat], `DStat` [@dryden2015dstat], and `HunStat` [@vamos2024hunstat] providing users the ability to conduct electrochemical experiments at a lower cost than with commercial hardware.
+However, these are constrained to potentiostatic experiments across limited ranges (\pm$1~\mathrm{V}$ for the `CheapStat` and `DStat`, and \pm$1.65~\mathrm{V}$ for the HunStat).
 This capability was greatly extended by the `USB Potentiostat/Galvanostat` design presented by @dobbelaere2017usb, with a \pm$8~\mathrm{V}$ potential range enabling the investigation of battery cells at much higher cell potentials.
 The addition of a galvanostatic mode, and the ability to accurately measure and apply current from nanoamps to \pm$25~\mathrm{mA}$, has significantly broadened the suite of electrochemical experiments accessible to low-cost DIY devices, with the lowest-cost commercial substitute around 20 times more expensive at \$1900 [@squidstatsolo].
 The `MYSTAT`, a modification of the `USB Potentiostat/Galvanostat`, pushes this capability even further, achieving maximum potential and current ranges of \pm$12~\mathrm{V}$ and \pm$200~\mathrm{mA}$, respectively [@irving2021mystat].

 As is typical for low-cost open source devices, the accompanying GUI software is limited, however, to a narrow range of experiments (CV, GCD, and rate-testing experiments for the `USB Potentiostat/Galvanostat` and the `MYSTAT`), single-experiment execution, and basic input parameters [@caux2022passstat,@kellner2015new,@rowe2011cheapstat,@dryden2015dstat,@vamos2024hunstat,@dobbelaere2017usb,@irving2021mystat].
 Commercial potentiostat/galvanostat instruments, whilst broader in utility, lack open source and customisable software for experiment scheduling, data management, and advanced control.